Transformers Action Figures rival Star Wars in terms of sheer mind-boggling amount of toys produced and media created to sell these toys.

 Then there were the Pretenders, figures with organic outer "shells" that hid their robot inside.
 Their shells could be human (Autobots) or monsters (Decepticons) and later with the arrival of Pretender Beasts, all the robots are contained within the shell of large animals.

-In 1989 Hasbro took the Transformers figures back to their roots with the Micromasters.
+In 1989 Hasbro took the Transformers Action Figures back to their roots with the Micromasters.

 The Micromasters were miniature Transformers and featured Micromaster Patrols, Micromasters Transports and Micromaster Stations, which were play-sets specifically designed for the Micromasters line, each of these play-sets could be interlinked to create an awesome Micromasters city.